RBI keeps repo, reverse repo rates unchanged for 10th time in a row

 The reverse repo rate also remains unchanged at 3.35 per cent, Das said after the MPC meeting.
 With a 5:1 majority, the rate-setting panel of the RBI also decided to retain the accommodative policy stance to support economic growth and recovery, he added.

+“India is charting a different course of recovery than the rest of the world, to be the fastest-growing economy,” Das said.

 The MPC also decided to keep the marginal standing facility (MSF) unchanged at 4.25%.
+It pegged the GDP growth rate at 7.8 per cent for FY23 and project the CPI-based inflation at 4.5 per cent in the same period.

 Also Read: RBI projects real GDP growth for 2022-23 at 7.8%

-"The MPC is of the view that continued policy support is warranted for a durable and broad-based recovery," Das said.
+"The MPC is of the view that continued policy support is warranted for a durable and broad-based recovery," Das noted.

 The experts had expected the RBI to hike the reverse repo rate by around 15-40 basis points (bps).